yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

 For example a `String`, an `Int`, but also more complex types, like `Trees`, other functions, etc...
 But here our type is prefixed with `Num a => `.

-`Num` is a _typeclass_.
+`Num` is a _type class_.
-A typeclass can be understood as a set of types.
+A type class can be understood as a set of types.
 `Num` contains only types which behave like numbers.
 More precisely, `Num` is class containing types who implement a specific list of functions, and in particular `(+)` and `(*)`.

-Typeclass is a very powerful language construction.
+Type class is a very powerful language construction.
 We can do some incredibly powerful stuff with this.
 More on this later.

 Finally, `Num a => a -> a -> a` means:

-Let `a` be a type belonging to the `Num` typeclass.
+Let `a` be a type belonging to the `Num` type class.
 This is a function from type `a` to (`a -> a`).

 Yes, strange.